Gold Coast Indy 300: Early years

 The event arrived in Australia on the back of lobbying from a consortium of businessmen from the state of Queensland.
-The event's early years were dogged by controversy as Australia's motor sport governing body, the Confederation of Australian Motor Sport (CAMS), initially refused to sanction the event.
+The event's early years were dogged by controversy as Australia's motor sport governing body, the Confederation of Australian Motor Sport (CAMS), initially refused to sanction the event due to threats from the FIA to pull the Australian Formula One Grand Prix from championship status, as they believed that the Australian Indy Car Grand Prix on the Gold Coast went against their copyrights / trademarks.
 The Queensland State Government had been largely supportive of the event, whereas support at local level from the Gold Coast City Council varied, and was occasionally openly hostile to the event.

 From 1991 to 1997, the Gold Coast Grand Prix was typically held in March, and several times served as the CART season opener.
 In 1996, the Australian Grand Prix (Melbourne) moved from the fall to the spring.
 It created an undesirable scheduling conflict which eventually saw the Gold Coast Indy move permanently to October, starting in 1998.
 By the late 1990s, as political tensions subsided, the race become a well-attended and popular event on the Gold Coast calendar with tens of thousands of spectators attending each of the four days of the event.

 The 1993 race was particularly notable as 1992 Formula One champion Nigel Mansell's first race in American championship car racing, which he won in front of a large number of travelling British fans and media.
 It was also the first of a record seven race wins at the event for Newman/Haas Racing.
 In the 2002 event there was a frightening incident when a nine-car pile-up occurred at the start in very wet conditions, however no significant injuries were sustained.
 In 2003 a massive thunderstorm struck the area during the race, leading to a red flag and shortened race distance.

+Due to the main event having two years of bad weather, organisers changed the starting time to avoid the typical Queensland summer storms.
+This change was seen by some as not needed as the next 3 events were run in bright sunshine.
+From 2005, the final event of the weekend would be the V8 Supercars final race.